djlancelot/djlancelot.github.io/_posts/2019-11-10-weighted-levenshtein-distance.md

 ## Weighted Generalised Levenshtein distance

-The generalised algorithm introduces three new input parameters to the algorithm:
+The generalized algorithm introduces three new input parameters to the algorithm:
 - an initial value
 - a weight function
 - a decision function